Arrive on Saturday, January 13 and depart on Monday, January 22, 2024 — 9 nights, 10 days in textile heaven!

 - the work of women in pre-Hispanic Mexico and today

-- Saturday, January 21: Fly to Puerto Escondido—overnight in Puerto Escondido, Group Welcome Dinner at 7 p.m.
-(D)
+- Saturday, January 13: Fly to Puerto Escondido—overnight in Puerto Escondido, Group Welcome Dinner at 6:30 p.m.
+Meals included: Dinner

-- Monday, January 23: Depart after breakfast for Tututepec to visit a young weaver who is reviving his village’s textile traditions, visit local museum and murals.
+- Monday, January 15: Depart after breakfast for Tututepec to visit a young Mixtec weaver who is reviving his village’s textile traditions, visit local museum and murals.
 We will enjoy a home-cooked meal with a regional mole dish prepared by the family.
 Travel by van several hours north to Ometepec, Guerrero.
 Overnight in Ometepec.
 Meals included: Breakfast and lunch

-- Thursday, January 18: After breakfast, we go to the Pinotepa Nacional market, the largest in the region, where you may find hand-woven agave fiber tote bags, masks, textiles, and embroidered collars, as well as household goods and food.
+- Thursday, January 18: After breakfast, we explore the Pinotepa Nacional market, the largest in the region, where you may find hand-woven agave fiber tote bags, masks, textiles, and embroidered collars, as well as household goods and food.
 Then, we travel about an hour to the weaving village of San Juan Colorado for a home cooked lunch and visit two women’s cooperatives working in natural dyes, hand-spinning, and back strap loom weaving.
 Overnight in Pinotepa Nacional.
-(B, L)
+Meals included: Breakfast and lunch

 Cost to Participate

-Norma Schafer is founder of Oaxaca Cultural Navigator, which she started in 2006. a retired university administrator, she is an author, photographer and textile maker Eric Chavez Santiago is an expert in Oaxaca and Mexican textiles and folk art with a special interest in artisan development and promotion.
-He is a weaver and natural dyer by training and a fourth generation member of the Fe y Lola textile group.
-He and his wife Elsa started Taller Teñido a Mano dye studio where they produce naturally dyed yarn skeins and textiles for worldwide distribution.
-Eric is a business partner with Oaxaca Cultural Navigator, too.
+Eric Chavez Santiago is a Oaxaca Cultural Navigator partner with Norma Schafer.
+He joined us in 2022.
+Eric is an expert in Oaxaca and Mexican textiles and folk art with a special interest in artisan development and promotion.
+He is a weaver and natural dyer by training and a fourth-generation member of a distinguished weaving family, the Fe y Lola textile group.
+He and his wife Elsa Sanchez Diaz started Taller Teñido a Mano dye studio where they produce naturally dyed yarn skeins and textiles for worldwide distribution.
 He is trilingual, speaking Zapotec, Spanish and English and is a native of Teotitlan del Valle.
-He is a graduate of Anahuac University, founder of the Museo Textil de Oaxaca education department, and former managing director of folk art gallery Andares del Arte Popular.
+He is a graduate of Anahuac University, founder of the Museo Textil de Oaxaca education department, and former managing director of the Harp Helu Foundation folk-art gallery Andares del Arte Popular.
 He has intimate knowledge of local traditions, culture, and community and personally knows all the artisans we visit on this tour.

-We sell out each year so don’t hesitate to register if you are interested in participating.
+We sell out each year so don’t hesitate to make your registration deposit ASAP if you are interested in participating.

 Some Vocabulary and Terms